frenck/spook/documentation/installation.md

 Time to get Spook 👻 settled and installed in your Home Assistant instance.

 Getting Spook up and running should not be too hard when you follow this guide.
-If you run into issues during the installation, please check the[support](support) page on where to go for help.
+If you run into issues during the installation, please check the [support](support) page on where to go for help.

 ## Requirements